Gun and bomb attack threat closes Los Angeles schools in likely hoax

 "I have been around long enough to know that usually what people think in the first few hours is not what plays out in later hours," said the mayor, Garcetti.
 "But decisions have to be made in a matter of minutes."

-Police Chief Beck said it was "irresponsible" to criticize the decision in the aftermath of the Dec.
+Police Chief Beck said it was "irresponsible" to criticise the decision in the aftermath of the Dec.
 2 attack in San Bernardino.

 That massacre and other mass shootings have pushed the issues of militant Islamism and gun violence to the forefront of the U.S. presidential campaign.

-In addition to Los Angeles, the district serves all or parts of 31 smaller towns and cities as well as several unincorporated parts of Southern California.
+Professor Brian Levin, an expert on counter-terrorism and hate crimes at Cal State University San Bernardino, remarked on what a massive undertaking it would be to search schools.

+"It involves looking in classrooms, closets, lockers - if you can get bomb-sniffing dogs in there, doing that - vehicles and surrounding perimeter areas," Levin said.
+"If I were chief, I'd want more time.
+But maybe the political pressures don't allow for that."

-(Reporting by Alex Dobuzinskis, Sara Catania, Sue Horton, Dana Feldman and Dan Whitcomb in Los Angeles, Curtis Skinner in San Francisco, Daniel Wallis in Denver, Scott Malone in Boston, Suzannah Gonzales in Chicago and Mark Hosenball, Susan Heavey and Doina Chiacu in Washington; Writing by Dan Whitcomb; Editing by Jeffrey Benkoe, Grant McCool and Lisa Shumaker)
+(Reporting by Alex Dobuzinskis, Sara Catania, Sue Horton, Dana Feldman and Dan Whitcomb in Los Angeles, Curtis Skinner in San Francisco, Daniel Wallis in Denver, Scott Malone in Boston, Suzannah Gonzales in Chicago and Mark Hosenball, Susan Heavey and Doina Chiacu in Washington, D.C.; Writing by Dan Whitcomb; Editing by Jeffrey Benkoe, Grant McCool)